ahmadlaiq/ahmadlaiq/README.md

    - Back-end (ExpressJS, AdonisJS, HonoJS, Golang)
    - Front-end (VueJS, NuxtJS, ReactJS, ElectronJS)
    - Database (PostgreSQL, MySQL, MongoDB, Microsoft SQL Server, Redis)
-   - DevOps (Ubuntu, Nginx, PM2, Docker, Github CI/CD, Gitlab CI/CD, Jenkins, Prometheus, Grafana, Azure, GCP)
+   - DevOps (Ubuntu, Nginx, PM2, Frankenphp, Docker, Github CI/CD, Gitlab CI/CD, Jenkins, Prometheus, Grafana, Azure, GCP, )
    - Automation (Selenium)

 If you are seeking a driven and experienced Backend Developer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.